-Specializes in Pediatrics, Applied Behavioral Health (ABA), Behavior Issues, Autism, Autism Diagnosis Observation Schedule (ADOS), Applied Behavior Analysis (ABA), Advocacy, Functional Behavior Assessments, and Behavior Intervention Plans.
+Specializes in Pediatrics, Applied Behavioral Health (ABA), Behavior Issues, Autism, and Autism Diagnosis Observation Schedule (ADOS).
+Experience with Advocacy, Functional Behavior Assessments, and Behavior Intervention Plans.

 Jayne Dodson is a Board Certified Behavior Analyst (BCBA).
 She received her Bachelor of Science degree in Elementary Education from Wayne State College in 1990.
 She went on to obtain a Master in Education and a Master in Special Education from Old Dominion University.
 Jayne completed Penn State’s Graduate Certificate in Applied Behavior Analysis and became board certified in 2010.